andyhasit/snippety/README.md

 Snippety
 =========

-Snippety generates reptitive snippets of code and inserts them back into your source file.
-It does so using very simple __directives__ in your comments, and uses your existing source code as template - a code generator that runs from inside your source files!
+Snippety is a code repeater/generator which you can use directly from your source files.
+Simply place __directives__ in your comments, which demark the lines of code you want to repeat, and specify what to change.

-##Motivation
+##How it works
 We sometimes end up writting a lot of code like this:
 ``` python
 def constructor(record as DataRecord):